-- Articles are generally 250-500 words in length.
+Articles I publish here are generally 250-500 words in length.
 Longer articles can be broken up and published as a series of shorter articles, though, and articles which are mostly images/video/audio might have fewer words.

 - All text must be legal for ATMac to use.

 - Don’t copy other articles!

 - Make sure quotes are clearly marked, you say who the quote is from, and there’s a link to the source of the quote if it’s on the web.

 - If in doubt, check with me.

 - Each article needs a feature image – this is displayed on the front page and at the top of the article itself and must be at least 672 pixels wide and 372 pixels high.
 If you look at the front page you’ll get a good idea of what these usually look like.